 Handling and Sending Tissue

 AmeriPath’s nephropathology diagnostics offers a convenient, detailed and informative specimen handling and transport guide for our nephrologists and interventional radiologists.
 This handbook is designed to help optimize your partnership with AmeriPath.
 A quick review of the guide is below.

-- Red top (Bouin’s) vial: Bouin’s fixative for specimen submitted for routine light microscopy
+- Red top (Bouin’s) vial: Bouin’s fixative for specimen submitted for routine light or electron microscopy

 - Green top (Michel’s) vial: Immunofluorescent Transport Media (ITM) used for specimens submittted for Direct and Indirect Immunofluorescence

 - Grey top (Glutaraldehyde) vial: Glutaraldehyde fixative for specimen submitted for electron microscopy

 - Remove vials and complete all paperwork included in kit, including patient history form and billing information

 - Obtain renal tissue (cortex) – 3 cores are optimal, but 2 are acceptable